0xPolygon/kurtosis-cdk/docs/quickstart/deploy-stack.md

 kurtosis service logs cdk-v1 zkevm-agglayer-001
 ```

-In other cases, if we see an error we might want to get a shell in the
-container to be able to poke around.
+You can open a shell on any service.

 ```sh
 kurtosis service shell cdk-v1 zkevm-node-sequencer-001
 ```

-One of the most common ways to check the status of the system is to
-make sure that batches are going through the normal progression of
+Another common way to check the status of the system is to make sure that batches go through the normal progression of `trusted`, `virtual`, and `verified`.
+To check this run:
-trusted, virtual, and verified:

 ```sh
 cast rpc zkevm_batchNumber